 In 2021, the shortlist for the award included Rachel Donoghue with The Temple House Vanishing, Alice Lyons with Oona, Marianne Lee with A Quiet Tide, Elaine Feeney with As You Were, Michelle Gallen with Big Girl Small Town and Niamh Campbell with This Happy.
 The winner of the Kate O'Brien 2021 award was Elaine Feeney.

-We normally celebrate the shortlisted authors and the winner on the Sunday of the Festival.
+We celebrate the shortlisted authors and the winner on the Sunday of the Festival.